Commando: Etymology

+The term "para-commando" may be used to combine the roles of paratrooper and commando.

 Selection

 Due to the special mental and physiological requirements made of the applicants, there are restrictions entering "commando" units.
 Applicants have to fulfil special requirements.
 Selecting applicants with the highest motivation, modern special forces run special selection processes.

-Historically there is evidence of selection for the Otdelnly Gwardieskij Batalion Minerow, predecessors of the modern Russian speznas.
+Historically there is evidence of selection for the Otdelnly Gwardieskij Batalion Minerow, predecessors of the modern Russian spetsnaz.
 Soldiers had to be younger than 30 years, were mostly athletes or hunters and had to show the highest motivation.
 During training and selection some participants died since they were exhausted and left to their devices.

 The German Kommando Spezialkräfte (KSK) demands from their applicants high levels of physical resilience, teamwork, willingness to learn, mental resilience, willpower, sense of responsibility, flexibility, secrecy and adaptation.
-These skills are proved during assessment.
+These skills are proven during assessment.

 The fitness test of the U.S. Navy SEALs tests swimming speed over 500 yards, number of push-ups and sit-ups within 2 minutes, pull-ups and running 1.5 miles.

 Long Range Desert Group hired their personnel after a very long interrogation.
 First SAS members had to complete a march of 50km, and the Royal Marine commandos tested their applicants' motivation during an obstacle course using real explosives and machine gun fire close to Achnacary in Scotland.
 The French Foreign Legion assesses their applicants through medical, intelligence, logic, and fitness tests as well as interrogations, small drills and solving small tasks.

-Commando soldiers shall think independently.
-This is the opposite of military tradition but necessary to work in small and smallest groups, avoiding enemies' reconnaissance.
+Commando soldiers are supposed to think independently.
+This is unusual in the context of most military training, but is necessary for work in small groups and avoiding enemies' reconnaissance.